-|Should not begin prophylaxis unless animal develops symptoms of rabies*
+|Should not begin prophylaxis unless animal develops clinical signs of rabies*

 Consult public health officials

-|Skunks, raccoons, bats, foxes, and most other carnivores; woodchucks||Regarded as rabid unless geographic area is known to be free of rabies or until animal proven negative by laboratory tests**||Immediate immunization|
+|Skunks, raccoons, bats, foxes, and most other carnivores||Regarded as rabid unless animal proven negative by laboratory tests**||Consider immediate vaccination|

-|Livestock, rodents, and lagomorphs (rabbits and hares)||Consider individually||Consult public health officials.
-Bites of squirrels, hamsters, guinea pigs, gerbils, chipmunks, rats, mice, other rodents, rabbits, and hares almost never require antirabies treatment|
+|Livestock, small rodents, lagomorphs (rabbits and hares), large rodents (woodchucks and beavers), and other mammals||Consider individually||Consult public health officials.
+Bites of squirrels, hamsters, guinea pigs, gerbils, chipmunks, rats, mice, other small rodents, rabbits, and hares almost never require antirabies postexposure prophylaxis|

 In the United States, the following factors should be considered before antirabies treatment is initiated.

 Wild terrestrial animals (especially skunks, raccoons, foxes and coyotes) and bats are the animals most commonly infected with rabies and are the most important potential source of infection for both humans and domestic animals.
 Unless a wild animal is tested and shown not to be rabid, postexposure prophylaxis should be initiated upon bite or nonbite exposure to the animals (see definition in “Type of Exposure” below).
 If treatment has been initiated and subsequent testing in a qualified laboratory shows the exposing animal is not rabid, postexposure prophylaxis can be discontinued1.